 - English Cucumber- Seedless varieties work best for this chutney.
 If you can only get standard cucumbers cut them in half and scrape out the bulk of the seeds before shredding.

 - Habanero Pepper- Other possible chili substitutes include a serrano, scotch bonnet, bird's eye chile, or Thai chili.
 Not a fan of spice?
 Use 1 tablespoon of chopped roasted red pepper.

 - Cilantro- I wrote this recipe using cilantro because it is easy to find and taste similar to the herb used in authentic cucumber chutney.
 Traditionally, cucumber chutney uses chadon beni, also called culantro and shado beni.
 Chadon beni is an herb with long thin leaves common in East Indian cooking.
 It is similar in flavor to cilantro but more pungent.
 It can be found at many international supermarkets.
 If you can get your hands on some only use 1 to 2 tablespoons.
 You need about half the amount of chadon beni as you do cilantro, it has a much stronger flavor.

-Once your cucumber is grated you want to put it into a strainer to allow the excess water to drop out.
+Once your cucumber is grated you want to put it into a strainer or colander to allow the excess water to drop out.
 At least 5 minutes, but longer is fine.
 You aren't on a time crunch with this step.

 Before combining with the other ingredients, you will want to gently press the grated cucumber to release any excess water.